projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 .. rst-class:: numbered-step

-Generate a Scenario Configuration File and Launch Script
+Generate a Scenario Configuration File and Launch Scripts
 *********************************************************

 You use the **ACRN configurator** to generate scenario configuration files and